akeyess/Cirriculum_Vitae/README.md

 ## Personal Projects :star2:
   - [Ethereum Mining Report](https://github.com/akeyess/Eth_Mining_Research)

-    - Compares revenue of personal Ethereum miner to the reported average revenue of Ethereum miners relative to megahash.
-Discovered how personal miner performs against the network average in terms of revenue. ***Findings fail to reject the hypotheis***: "**Personal ETH miner revenue will perform lower overall in comparison to reported average ETH mining revenue**".
+    - A study comparing the revenue of my personal Ethereum miner to the reported average revenue of Ethereum miners relative to megahash.
+Discovered how the personal miner performs against the network average in terms of revenue, slightly under.
+As expected, ***findings fail to reject the hypotheis***: "**Personal ETH miner revenue will perform lower overall in comparison to reported average ETH mining revenue**".

       ***-EXPERIENCE-*** *Hypothesis Formation - Data Aggreagation - Quantitative Transformation - Statistical Analysis - Results Visualization -
       Discover Implications*